 In accordance with ASC 805, the total purchase price and assumed liabilities were allocated to the net tangible and identifiable intangible assets based on their estimated fair values as of the acquisition date, as presented in the table below.
 These estimates are subject to revision, which may result in adjustments to the values presented below.

-There are certain provisional estimates that are subject to finalization, one of which is related to tax make-whole agreements with the seller of approximately \$ 24.0 million, which will be finalized upon the former owners of LRC/MSG paying their personal tax burden related to the sale of the businesses.
-During the three months ended March 31, 2024, we made measurement period adjustments to reflect facts and circumstances in existence as of the acquisition date.
-These adjustments included a \$ 4.6 million net increase from net working capital adjustments and a \$ 2.0 million increase in the estimated obligation associated with the tax make-whole agreements noted above, offset by a \$ 0.6 million net increase in the value of the net tangible and identifiable intangible assets acquired.
-The impact of these adjustments was an increase in goodwill of \$ 6.0 million.
-We paid \$ 6.1 million during the three months ended March 31, 2024 for net working capital adjustments associated with the acquisition of LRC/MSG.
+We recorded a \$22.0 million provisional estimate related to tax make-whole agreements with the seller at the time of the acquisition.
+In the second quarter of 2024, the former owners of LRC/MSG determined their personal tax burden related to the sale of the businesses which allowed us to finalize our tax make-whole obligation.
+Our obligation was \$7.1 million, which was paid in June 2024.

+During the six months ended June 30, 2024, we made measurement period adjustments to reflect facts and circumstances in existence as of the acquisition date.
+These adjustments included a \$ 4.6 million net increase from net working capital adjustments and a \$2.2 million net decrease in the value of the net tangible and identifiable intangible assets acquired, offset by a \$14.9 million decrease in the estimated obligation associated with the tax make-whole agreements noted above.
+The impact of these adjustments was a decrease in goodwill of \$8.1 million.
+We paid \$ 13.2 million during the six months ended June 30, 2024 associated with the acquisition of LRC/MSG, which includes \$6.1 million for working capital adjustments and \$7.1 million for the tax make-whole obligation.